UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

 - `regionalConstraint`

-  Examples: a list of stations, a list of zones or a list of train link
+  Examples: a list of stations, a list of zones or a list of train link,...

   An allocator needs to guarantee that the whole trip is covered by fares.

 - `serviceConstraint`

-  Examples:
+  Examples: IC, TGV, BEX,...

+  An allocator can only create offer if the trip/segment is run by the service.

 - `carrierConstraint`

   Examples: Thalys, Eurostar,...

-  Only create offers for the allowed carriers
+  An allocator can create offers if the trip/segement is run by the carrier.

 - `regulatoryConditions`